-1. Disclosure inapplicable.
-When the lessee is liable at the end of the lease term or at early termination for unreasonable wear or use, but not for the residual value of the leased property, the lessor need not disclose the lessee's right to an independent appraisal.
-For example:

-i.
-The automobile lessor may reasonably expect a lessee to return an undented car with four good tires at the end of the lease term.
-Even though it holds the lessee liable for the difference between a dented car with bald tires and the value of a car in reasonably good repair, the lessor is not required to disclose the lessee's appraisal right.

-2. Lessor's appraisal.
-The lessor may obtain an appraisal of the leased property to determine its realized value.
-Such an appraisal, however, is not the one addressed in section 183(c) of the act, and the lessor still must disclose the lessee's independent right to an appraisal under § 213.4(1).
-In addition, a lessor must indicate whether the wholesale or retail appraisal value will be used.

-3. Time restriction on appraisal.
+- 1. Disclosure inapplicable.
+The lessee does not have the right to an independent appraisal merely because the lessee is liable at the end of the lease term or at early termination for unreasonable wear or use.
+Thus, the disclosure under § 213.4(l) does not apply.
+For example: - i.
+The automobile lessor might expect a lessee to return an undented car with four good tires at the end of the lease term.
+Even though it may hold the lessee liable for the difference between a dented car with bald tires and the value of a car in reasonably good repair, the disclosure under § 213.4(l) is not required. - 2.
+Lessor's appraisal.
+If the lessor obtains an appraisal of the leased property to determine its realized value, that appraisal does not suffice for purposes of section 183(c) of the act; the lessor must disclose the lessee's right to an independent appraisal under § 213.4(l). - 3.
+Retail or wholesale.
+In providing the disclosures in § 213.4(1), a lessor must indicate whether the wholesale or retail appraisal value will be used. - 4.
+Time restriction on appraisal.
 The regulation does not specify a time period in which the lessee must exercise the appraisal right.
 The lessor may require a lessee to obtain the appraisal within a reasonable time after termination of the lease.